Turtle nests are now hatching for the 2013 season. Call 252-475-9629 to learn when a public turtle nest excavation is happening.

 Sea turtles, some of the largest living reptiles, are long-lived, cold-blooded, air breathing, migratory, and spend almost their entire lives in the sea.
 They range in size from the smallest species weighing 75-100 pounds to the largest species weighing almost 2,000 pounds.
 Visitors can tell the difference between a land or pond turtle and a sea turtle by their front limbs.
 Sea turtles have flippers, whereas land and pond turtles have feet with claws.

-There are five species of sea turtles found along the Cape Hatteras National Seashore - the leatherback, hawksbill (rarely seen), Kemp's Ridley, loggerhead and green.
-While all five of these sea turtle species can be found in Seashore waters throughout the year, it is the female loggerheads, greens and occasional leatherbacks that nest on these beaches, which are considered to be the extreme northern limits of their nesting grounds.
+There are five species of sea turtles found along the Cape Hatteras National Seashore - the leatherback, hawksbill (rarely seen), Kemp's ridley, loggerhead and green.
+While all five of these sea turtle species can be found in Seashore waters throughout the year, it is the female loggerhead and green turtles—and occasional leatherback and Kemp's ridley turtles—that nest on these beaches, which are considered to be the extreme northern limits of their nesting grounds.

 The primary nester at the seashore is the loggerhead turtle along with a few green turtles and an occasional leatherback or Kemp's Ridley sea turtle.
 All species of sea turtles exhibit delayed maturity and recent studies on loggerhead turtles estimate that they do not reach sexual maturity until 30+ years of age.